- On choosing between waxed and leather woodworking aprons

 #1 Best waxed canvas woodworking apron

 The best-waxed apron goes to the Texas Canvas Wares.
-The premium materials of wax are handcrafted and mixed delicately to the natural cotton fiber, a meticulous process that leaves not compromising the fabric’s breathability.
+The premium materials of wax are handcrafted and mixed delicately with the natural cotton fiber, a meticulous process that does not compromise the fabric’s breathability.

 The 16 oz waxed canvas, makes a lightweight apron and is still able to hold a variety of tools from its four pockets and can even take a hammer that not many woodworking aprons can.
-It also has two dustproof capped pockets, a pencil pocket, and a phone pocket with an anti-slip strap.
+It comes with two dustproof capped pockets, a pencil pocket, and a phone pocket with an anti-slip strap.

 So if you like putting in more tools, go ahead because the steel rivets on grommets fasten securely to avoid tearing.